 H.E.
 Abdul Farid Zikria served as the first full-fledged Afghan Ambassador to the UAE (2004 to 2009).
 The UAE Embassy in Kabul was established in 2002.
 The leadership in both countries are committed in further strengthening affinity and bond with each other.

-The UAE is one of the top 10 donors’ countries to Afghanistan.
-Some 9 major projects such as the Mazar International Airport, Sheikh Khalifa Residential City, Kabul Road Projects, Khost University, Sheikh Zayed Hospital, Zabul Hospital, etc. In addition, the UAE through its Red Crescent Society, Sheikh Khalifa and other foundations have been active in constructing new Schools, Mosques, and job creation.
+The UAE is one of the top 10 donor countries to Afghanistan.
+Over a doyen major projects such as the Mazar International Airport, Sheikh Khalifa Residential City, Kabul Road Projects, Khost University, Sheikh Zayed Hospital, Zabul Hospital etc, Afghanistan In addition, the UAE through its Red Crescent Society, Sheikh Khalifa and other foundations have been active in constructing new Schools and Mosques.